suji0131/Vehicle_Detection/writeup.md

 the project can be found in the following [ipython notebook](https://github.com/suji0131/Vehicle_Detection/blob/master/Vehicle_Detection.ipynb).
 Udacity car and not cars data set is used.
 This data looks like below:
 ![SampleData](https://github.com/suji0131/Vehicle_Detection/blob/master/output_imgs/DataSumm.png)

 HOG feature of all the data is extracted using hog function from skimage library.
-I found following parameter combination to be optimal after trail and error.
+I found following parameter combination to be optimal after training SVM classifier many times.
+This combination gave me best possible accuracy.
 Color space used is 'YUV', orientation is 11, pix per cell is 16, cell per block is 2 and hog channel is set to two.
 ![FeatureAndHOGimage1](https://github.com/suji0131/Vehicle_Detection/blob/master/output_imgs/hog1.png)
 ![FeatureAndHOGimage2](https://github.com/suji0131/Vehicle_Detection/blob/master/output_imgs/hog2.png)